CyVerse-Ansible/ansible-k3s/README.md

 K3S_POSTGRESQL_DB   | kubernetes | postgres database name
 K3S_POSTGRESQL_USER | k3suser | db username to K3S_POSTGRESQL_DB
 K3S_POSTGRESQL_PASS | randomly generated | password to use for K3S_POSTGRESQL_USER to access K3S_POSTGRESQL_DB; stored in /opt/k3s after being generated
+K3S_FIREWALL_ADD_PORTS | none | This is an array of dictionaries (see example playbook for examples); each element should have port, rule, proto, and src

 Example Playbook
 ----------------